doubt72/curry/README.md

 <atom> ::= 'true' | 'false'
 ```

-For brevity's sake, not defining ids int, float, string, or whitespace.
-Strings
+For brevity's sake, not defining ids int, float, string, or whitespace here.
-are double-quote delimited (currently there are no escapes), whitespace is
+Strings are double-quote delimited (currently there are no escapes), whitespace
-whitespace, and numeric types are whatever parse as such, ids are everything
+is whitespace, and numeric types are whatever Rust can successfully parse as
-else (even weird shit like `0z_f` or whatever).
+such, ids are everything else (even weird shit like `0z_f` or whatever).

 ## Primitives: